-- (a) Materials used as exterior wall covering shall be natural or man-made materials of a non-reflective nature; - (b) Windows shall be at least double pane glass and labelled for building use, and shall include exterior trim; - (c) Roofs shall have a minimum of a 1:12 pitch for greater than 50% of the roof area; - (d) The unit shall be plumbed to allow connection to an approved means of sewage disposal, septic system, or waterless toilet.
-Within Urban Service Areas (community service districts), all Moveable Tiny Houses shall be connected to public wastewater systems. - (e) A Moveable Tiny House need not be connected to a source of electrical power, but if it is, the installation shall be in accordance with the California Electrical Code, Part 3, Title 24, California Code of Regulations.
+- (a) Materials used as exterior wall covering shall be natural or man-made, non-reflective materials; and no more than 10% of the exterior may be reflective in nature; - (b) Windows shall be at least double pane glass and labelled for building use, and shall include exterior trim; - (c) Roofs shall have a minimum of a 1:12 pitch for greater than 50% of the roof area; - (d) The unit shall be plumbed to allow connection to an approved means of sewage disposal, septic system, or waterless toilet.
+Portable or enclosed waste storage tanks are not allowed for sewage disposal. - (e) A Moveable Tiny House need not be connected to a source of electrical power, but if it is, the installation shall be in accordance with the California Electrical Code, Part 3, Title 24, California Code of Regulations.